-North Americans are getting plenty of — and often consuming too much — sodium, and may benefit from reducing sodium intake.
+North Americans are getting plenty of — and often too much — sodium, and would benefit from reducing sodium intake.

-This is one conclusion of a report put out by the National Academies of Sciences, Engineering, and Medicine after a review of the current guidelines for sodium (which were established in 2005) and the latest research on sodium intake.
+This is one conclusion of a report put out by the National Academies of Sciences, Engineering, and Medicine after a review of current guidelines for sodium (established in 2005) and the latest research on sodium intake.

 The review committee looked at evidence on chronic disease risk and any links to sodium, and a related nutrient, potassium.
 From the report:

 “Potassium and sodium are interrelated, essential nutrients that play vital roles in the body to maintain physiological homeostasis.
 Both nutrients have been linked to risk of chronic disease, particularly cardiovascular disease.
 Additionally, a possible association of sodium intake with other adverse health outcomes has been suggested.
 The coexistence of essentiality with a relationship to adverse health effects, including chronic disease, called for a new approach to establishing intake recommendations for potassium and sodium within the context of the Dietary Reference Intakes (DRIs).”